Plan for a crazy Fourth of July in San Francisco again this year. In 2015, this popular holiday lands on a Saturday!

 The cruises leave the Fisherman's Wharf neighborhood about an hour or more before the fireworks start.
 This gives the boats a chance to get to the perfect viewing point before they start.

-Here are the ferries scheduled for 2014.
+Here are the ferries scheduled so far for 2015.
 All cruises sell out quickly, so buy yours today!

 Pier 39 will again host a large fourth of July celebration.
 All afternoon you can listen to live music and enjoy other family friendly activities.